telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/drop-storage-database.md

 In such cases you need to drop the MongoDB database, which will force Test Studio to newly upload the project files to the storage for the next scheduled job.

+> __Important!__
+> <br>
-> Dropping the whole MongoDB database will delete the results of any previous scheduled test list executions.
-If the already existing results are still necessary, you can drop only single collections.
+> Dropping the whole MongoDB database deletes the results of any previous scheduled test list executions. __If the already existing results are still necessary, you can drop only single collections__ as suggested below.

 ## Install the MongoDB Compass Tool